 It was a big mess sanding the desk and the shelves, I ended up with orange dust all over.
 We have an open space downstairs so the dust spread to the living room and the playroom too.
 I should have thought of covering everything with a protecting cloth.
 I wish I had a vacuum and mop in one to clean up the mess quicker!
 It was quite tedious to clean all shelving, starting from the top, vacuum every corner of the drawers, sweep into every nook and finally end up cleaning the floor with steam mops ( found on steamclean reviews ) and a DIY floor cleaner.
 We have concrete floor in the all house, I clean it with some liquid dish detergent mixed into water and once in a while I use a wax cleaner…which is suppose to be for wood floor but works great on my stained concrete.
 Once there was no more orange dust around, I started painting.
 I used a 2 in 1 white paint, combining primer and topcoat.
 I applied 3 coats, and finishing by

-The painting was big part of the work, along with cleaning, cluttering and organizing.
-You can reed the part two HERE.
+The painting was a big part of the work, along with cleaning, cluttering, and organizing.
+You can read the part two HERE.
 Crafting is a lot of fun but organizing the supplies can give headache…I found out that boxes storage work pretty well for me.
-I organized the boxes by material: glues, threads, beads, tools, markers, paints … Usually I need several boxes to make a DIY, so I leave them open on my desk while I’m working and once I finish I put the material back in its place.
-Well, at lease it’s what I should do…I still need to perfect the “cleaning step”.
+I organized the boxes by material: glues, threads, beads, tools, markers, paints … Usually, I need several boxes to make a DIY, so I leave them open on my desk while I’m working and once I finish I put the material back in its place.
+Well, at least it’s what I should do…I still need to perfect the “cleaning step”.

 There is usually a lot more stuff in the pencil holder…but I made some serious cleaning to take this pic!